 Construction Accident Attorneys Available Now

-The experienced Los Angeles construction accident lawyers at Greenberg & Ruby have a long and successful track record of handling these types of cases and securing maximum compensation for injured clients and their families.
+The experienced Los Angeles construction accident lawyers at Greenberg and Ruby Injury Attorneys have a long and successful track record of handling these types of cases and securing maximum compensation for injured clients and their families.
 Their work injury lawyers operate on a contingency fee basis, which means you don't pay any fees or costs unless they recover compensation for you.
 Call (323) 782-0535 to obtain more information about pursuing your legal rights from experienced professionals.